Global Mobility Glossary

 Anticipated Sales Price

-Anticipated sales price is the sales price at which a property would most probably sell when exposed to the market for a reasonable time with payment to be made in cash or its equivalent, assuming an arm’s length transaction.
+The anticipated sales price is the price at which a property would most probably sell when exposed to the market for a reasonable time, with payment to be made in cash or its equivalent, assuming an arm’s length transaction.
 This is often done in accordance with the procedures in the Worldwide ERC® (Employee Relocation Council) Appraisal Guidelines.

 APAC Region